What is a salary sacrifice scheme?

 - The government tops up your account with a 20% contribution (the same as the basic rate of tax), up to a maximum contribution of £2,000 a year per child.

 Changes to employee benefits from April 2017

-The government has announced that the tax advantages of some employee benefit arrangements offered through salary sacrifice schemes will end for anyone newly joining a scheme in April 2017.
+The government has announced that the tax PAYE (income tax) advantages of some employee benefit arrangements offered through salary sacrifice schemes will end for anyone newly joining a scheme in April 2017.
 There will be some protection for staff joining these schemes before the April deadline (see below).

-After this date, you will have to pay tax and National Insurance (NI) on these benefits if you take them up as part of an employment package.
+After this date, you will have to pay PAYE on these benefits if you take them up as part of an employment package.

-Some benefits will continue to be offered tax and NI-free through salary sacrifice schemes after April 2017.
-These include:
+Some benefits will continue to be offered PAYE and NI-free through salary sacrifice schemes after April 2017.